Ibasam/IBASAM/README.md

 II.
 Steps for installation
 ---
   a) allow the G++ compiler to find the place where the boost folder is (typically inside a boost_1_NN_N folder) either by
-		i)  having it installed right into the /usr/include directly ii) modifying the Ibasam/src/Makevars file in giving the place (and eventual boost version) where you unziped boost
+		- having it installed right into the /usr/include directly
+		- modifying the Ibasam/src/Makevars file in giving the place (and eventual boost version) where you unziped boost
   b) open a terminal and go on the parent folder of Ibasam (e.g. your documents folder)
   c) run the following command on the console:
   ```R CMD build Ibasam ```